 Among the main benefits of EU membership, Czech respondents cite the ease to find work abroad, as well as the freedom of movement and suppression of visas and border checks.
 Only 30% of respondents expressed a negative opinion about the Czech Republic’s EU membership.

-According to an IPB poll, 50% of Polish people believe religion (mainly Catholic catechism classes run by the church) should not be taught at school, compared to 38% who think it should.
+According to an IPB poll, 50% of the population in Poland believe religion (mainly Catholic catechism classes run by the church) should not be taught at school, compared to 38% who think it should.
 12% of respondents said that they had no particular opinion on the topic.
 This confirms previous results of an Ipsos poll for OKO.Press from February, which found that more than half of respondents (52%) said that religion classes should only be held in the church, compared to 43% who were of the opinion it should still be taught at school.

 A growing number of opposition political parties, including Razem and Robert Biedron‘s newly-launched Wiosna, advocate putting an end to the public funding and use of taxpayers’ money to finance Catholic catechism in schools.
 Although Poland remains one of the most devout nations in Europe, support for the Catholic Church has been dented in recent years amid allegations of widespread corruption, mounting pressure over sexual abuse scandals and weariness regarding the clergy’s proximity to and influence over the ruling Law and Justice party.